build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 # Name Resolution

-In the last chapter, we kinda cheated...
-We used our docker-compose.yaml file to insert entries into our `/etc/hosts` file for name resolution.
-In the real world, we don't have an option to modify the `/etc/hosts` files on every machine on the internet.
-In this chapter, we've removed those `/etc/hosts` entries, so we're starting off with nothing configured for name resolution.
+Okay, it's time to be honest with you.
+In the last chapter, we kinda cheated... we used our `docker-compose.yaml` file to insert entries into our `/etc/hosts` file for name resolution.
+We did this just to show you how name resolution basically works, but that is not a real-world solution to the problem of name-resolution.
+In the real world, doing this kind of thing is nearly impossible because we can't go around and edit a file on every single computer on the internet.
+Even if we could do that, keeping all those `/etc/hosts` files synchronized with each other would be unthinkable.

+So, in this chapter, we're going to start over.
+We've removed those `/etc/hosts` entries and we're starting off with nothing configured for name resolution.
 What can we do to solve the problem of name resolution _without_ using our little Docker hack?

 ## Goal

-Let's start with the simplest thing we can do.
-We're gonna head down the route of using a zero configuration solution called `avahi`.
+Let's start with the simplest thing we can do: we're gonna head down the route of using a zero-configuration solution called `avahi`.
 By the end of this chapter, you should be able to `ping` or use `links` to reach each name for any host on our little internet **without** configuring names on each host!

 ## Preface: the shape of our internet